Akirobg/Phone-Lookup/README.md

 LOOKUP IP.py is a powerful Python tool to quickly gather detailed information about any phone number.
 It integrates multiple APIs to provide accurate data while offering a clean and stylish console interface.
+OWNER : Akiro  IMPORTANT!
+If it shows you Montpellier 15 Rue des Primevères in location, it's a bug, it's not available!!!
 ⚡ Key Features

 Validates phone numbers using Numverify and AbstractAPI